zjy-2020/PlanTalk/README.md

 generation paradigm.

-Given speech context, IntentTalk first predicts a discrete future-oriented motion plan that captures the organization of an upcoming motion window.
+Given speech context, PlanTalk first predicts a discrete future-oriented motion plan that captures the organization of an upcoming motion window.
 The predicted plan is subsequently used to regulate **when** semantic motion should be activated and **how** the planned motion should be realized across different body regions.